GIFTED EDUCATION SERVICES & ELIGIBILITY CRITERIA

 Big Walnut Middle School Services & Opportunities for Challenge

-Honors classes in language arts and in math are offered in grades six, seven, and eight.
+Advanced classes in language arts and in math are offered in grades six, seven, and eight.
 Students who have been identified as cognitively gifted students and students with specific subject identification in language arts and in math are eligible for the classes.

 Big Walnut High School Services & Opportunities for Challenge